softmatterlab/SmartTrap/README.md

 # SmartTrap
 Files needed for the SmartTrap system.
 The main folder contains all the python the files needed for the user interface and automation.
+## Hardware
+The SmartTrap system is built on the MiniTweezers system, details of which you can find here: <http://tweezerslab.unipr.it/cgi-bin/home.pl>
+Here we provide lists of the components you need to assemble your own system and some guidlines of how to do so.
+### Components

+### Schematics and custom mechanical components.

+### Assembly instructions

+## Electronics
+The custom electronics controller for the optical tweezers system consists of 3 separate PCBs.
+These are great.

+### Electronic board designs
+The 3 circuit boards of the controller have separate functions listed below.
+This enables users to replace just a single board if need be, e.g. to use a different type of position sensor.
+- PCB 1 - Microcontroller board: Hosts the microcontroller which is an Arduino Portenta H7.
+This board is connected to both the other boards and the host computer.
+- PCB 2 - Sensor board:
+- PCB 3 - Actuator board:

+### Bill of Materials

+### Firmware
+The
+Can be reprogrammed easily using a USB-C cable connection to a host computer.
+For this we recommend the use of Arduinos IDE which you can find here: <https://www.arduino.cc/en/software/>

+### Separate controllers
+Separate controllers are used for some of the components.

+- Laser power control:
+- Microfluidics:
+- Motorized objective movement: This is an optional addition and allows the user to move the objectives from the user interface for adjusting focus.
+Is an arduino UNO.
+The program for it can be found in the firmware folder.
+- Pipette puller:

+### Drivers

+### Connecting the controllers
+— video showing the addition of the electronics (and possibly the unit testing and examples?)

+### Testing

 ## Graphical user interface
 ### Installation
 To install the Graphical user interface (GUI) first download the files.
 It is recommended to create a separate python environment for the SmartTrap software and to use python 3.10 as well as a computer running Windows 11 and a CUDA ready graphics card.